 Will a hospice patient pass away sooner than a patient without hospice care?

-This is not true, and in some cases, patients may live longer as there is better control of their pain and symptoms, there is less stress within the family unit, and an adjustment to care focused on comfort rather than curative treatment brings a sense of relief to both the patient and their family.
+This is not true, and in some cases, patients may live longer.
+Hospice care can provide better control of pain and symptoms, may lessen stress within the family unit, and an adjustment to care focused on comfort rather than curative treatment brings a sense of relief to both the patient and their family.

 How is payment for hospice care covered?